kyuss/strano_tools/README.md

 StranoTools are collection of scripts to manage capistrano based projects.

-* bin/parse_capfile.rb - this script will parse your capistrano descriptor and output json list of tasks (with descriptions) and declared variabled
+* bin/parse_capfile.rb - this script will parse your capistrano descriptor and output json list of tasks (with descriptions) and declared variables

 Installation
 ------------